Tools Needed to Change a Car Battery

 If you've already created the baking soda and water solution you need to clean your terminals, keep it handy.
 You'll want to give the terminal cables a more thorough cleaning.
 If not, then go ahead and whip up a batch and drop a clean paintbrush into it for later.

 Break out your toolbox and select a few of the tools you'll need.
 The battery terminal cables are held fast around the battery terminals by nuts and bolts.
 This means you'll need a crescent wrench, an adjustable wrench, vise pliers or a socket wrench.
-Select a 10mm (0.4 in) wrench or socket, as most car battery cables have this size nut attached.
+Most battery terminals will come with either 10 mm or 12 mm (0.4 or 0.5 inches) socket-sizes.
 Grab another pair of adjustable pliers to hold the bolt head in place as well.

 It may sound funny, but you'll also want to bring a hammer with you.
 A gentle tap or two can help loosen a stubborn terminal cable from the terminal post.

 Lastly, bring along a pair of sturdy gloves and safety goggles.
 Batteries can be dangerous, (as we'll see in the next pages) and protecting your hands and eyes is a good idea.
-Also, if you have a Styrofoam cooler, take the top along to serve as a safe and handy tray for your tools and don't forget to bring along a few rags.
+Also keep some rags or cloth handy to wipe up mess, and a plastic container to organize your tools.

 Got everything together?
 Good.
 It's time to go outside again.